icelab/til/content/ruby/string-format.md

 "Average is: #{avg.round(1)}" # => "Average is: 25.7
 ```

-Normally, this is fine, but when working with some content, it may be nicer to use Ruby's String Format instead.
+Normally, this is fine, but when working with some content, it may be nicer to use Ruby's String Format instead (especially if trying to format more complex numbers).

 ```ruby
 "Average is %.1f" % avg # => "Average is 25.7"